Šiauliai Air Base: History

 Zokniai area was first used as an aerial warfare facility in 1916–1917, when the German forces built hangars for their Zeppelin airships.

 The Lithuanian Air Force began expanding during the Interwar period, as Lithuania was acquiring foreign aircraft as well as domestically produced ANBO-series aircraft, making the Kaunas aerodrome insufficient.

 In 1931, Zokniai aerodrome was built as a second airbase for the Lithuanian Air Force.
 It was a base of the 3rd, 4th and 5th squadrons.
 At that time, it was able to host 35 aircraft, including Ansaldo A.120, Letov Š-20, Gloster Gladiator, de Havilland Dragon Rapide and the domestically produced ANBO 41.
 For a brief time, the aerodrome hosted Lituanica II.

 The concrete runways were first built during the German occupation in 1943.
 Following the Soviet occupation of Lithuania, the aerodrome was taken over by the Soviet forces.
-Two parallel runaways, 3.5 km and 3.2 km long, were built by 1957 for Ilyushin Il-28 and it became a major military airport able to host jet fighters and strategic bombers.
+Two parallel runways, 3.5 km and 3.2 km long, were built by 1957 for Ilyushin Il-28 and it became a major military airport able to host jet fighters and strategic bombers.
 It was one of only six Soviet airbases capable of handling the Myasishchev M-4 bomber.
 Following the independence restoration in 1990, the airport was returned to the Lithuanian Air Force.

 In 1990s, it was renovated and equipped for civilian operations.
 In 1994, Šiauliai Airport gained the status of international airport.
 It was further modernized in 2004 when Lithuania joined NATO.
 It became a NATO air base, hosting the Baltic Air Policing mission.
 The first NATO F-16 jet fighters from the Belgian Air Component landed in March 2004.